AIHubCentral/docs/assets/RVC/Resources/Inference Settings.md

 - Each one works in its own way, and has its pros & cons.

+- There's a <u>[Pitch Benchmark](https://github.com/lars76/pitch-benchmark)</u>, but this is generally speaking and not only taken in the context of RVC.

 - As the majority of them are obsolete, we'll focus on the 3 best ones: **RMVPE**, **Mangio-Crepe** & **FCPE**.

     ==- *RMVPE*